(Video credit: Scottish Rite NMJ)

 Freemasonry does not “invite” men to become Masons!
 Solicitation of members is, in fact, strictly prohibited.

 In addition to the criteria above, there are options with respect to which Lodge you join: Dominion Lodge #117 meets on the second and fourth Wednesdays of each month, and does not meet at all in July and August.
 Other Lodges meet on weekday evenings, typically twice a month — once for regular business and once for the conferring of degrees (called ’emergent’ meetings) — and some meet once a month, usually on a Saturday, where they confer a degree as well as conduct business.

 Become a Freemason – Join Dominion Lodge

 Fees can vary from Lodge to Lodge.
 Lodge fees are levied according to the following disbursements: Grand Lodge Assessment, Building Assessments (covering the costs of the Lodge’s building costs), and the Lodge Assessment (covering the operating expenses for the Lodge itself).
-Dominion Lodge fees are currently set at $200/year and are due in December.
+Dominion Lodge fees are due in December.